 Office: Wayne Hall, 214

 - Rine, P. J., Hilton, A. A., & McCool, J. C. (2021).
 Current Trends, Future Directions: Promoting the Long-Term Survival and Success of HBCUs.
-Reimagining Historically Black Colleges and Universities: Survival Beyond 2021, 121.
+In Reimagining Historically Black Colleges and Universities (pp. 121-134).
+Emerald Publishing Limited.

 - McCool, J. C. (2021).
 The Miseducation of Hip-Hop: Exploring the Relationship between Race and the Perception of Socially Conscious Rap Music (Doctoral dissertation, Indiana University of Pennsylvania).